jlgrimes/swissiwashi/README.md

 ### Known Issues

-* No way to tie a match (ideally click vs)
 * Can't drop a player from the tournament
 * vs formatted weird
 * Floating integers don't work?
-* No way to cap if no pairings possible

 ### Features in Progress